mpanunto/NFDRS_FEMS/README.md

 Users must provide the [StationList.csv](https://github.com/mpanunto/NFDRS_FEMS/blob/main/StationList.csv) file as input, which specifies the stations to include in the analysis.
 This CSV is included in the repository download, and is pre-populated with default stations from the Northern California Geographic Area Coordination Center (ONCC).
 Users may freely edit this file to include any stations they wish to process.

 While the tool was originally designed to support processing FEMS data at the GACC and PSA levels, these fields of the input CSV are flexible.
 Users simply need to ensure consistent naming for their chosen GACC and PSA values.
 For example, a PSA could represent a custom group of stations within a FDRA, Dispatch Boundary, or any other user-defined region. ***However, the original field names of the input CSV must not be changed***.

-Here is an example of modifying the input CSV to download and process data for three FDRAs of the UTNUC dispatch boundary:
+The below screenshot is an example of how the input CSV can be modified to download and process data for three FDRAs of the UTNUC (Northern Utah) dispatch boundary:

 ![screenshot_NFDRS_FEMS_1.png](/docs/screenshot_NFDRS_FEMS_1.png)